cowboyai/cim-start/doc/Communications.md

 You may have Zero computers, you make have 10,000.
 It doesn't matter, you need to manage information.

-When we abstract this out and say:
+When we abstract this out we can say:
   - Use this Configuration
   - Use this Hardware
   - I am this Person